Scarlett O'Hara: Other actresses considered

-The search for Scarlett began shortly after the announcement of the film adaption, and lasted for over two years.
+The search for Scarlett began shortly after the announcement of the film adaptation and lasted for over two years.
 Between late 1937 and mid-1938, approximately 128 actresses were nominated for the role of Scarlett through letters of suggestion sent to Selznick International Pictures from the public.
-The following actresses were among those considered or auditioned for the role, which required playing Scarlett from 16 years of age until she was 28 (actress age in 1939, the year of Gone With the Wind's release, when Leigh was 26).
+The following actresses were among those considered or auditioned for the role, which required playing Scarlett from 16 years of age until she was 28 (actress age in 1939, the year of Gone with the Wind's release, when Leigh was 26).